prashant-kikani/prashant-kikani.github.io/_posts/2020-12-20-how-to-get-started-in-machine-learning.markdown

 Doing all these will also make you learn cloud services like Azure, Google cloud or AWS.
 Which is obviously a good skill to learn.
 Google cloud provides one-time [$300 free credit](https://cloud.google.com/free) to your account using which you can buy a low-end CPU machine with basic configurations like 2 CPU cores & 2 GB RAM, and deploy your model using Flask, Fast API or django.

-Doing this will also make your project stand out in an interviewer's eye.
+Doing this will also make your project stand out in an interviewer's eye and build your <a href="https://prashantkikani.com/blog/reputation" target="_blank">reputation</a>.
 Because not every person takes an effort and does all these.
 And anyway, you get to learn a whole bunch of other things that are not related to ML, but are important like,
 - How to use cloud services like Azure, Google cloud or AWS?
 - How to deploy an ML model via an API using Flask, Fast API or django?